StorjOld/downstream-farmer/README.md

 }
 ```

 Ensure that any whitespace in the message is included in the JSON string and that it is enclosed with double quotes.
-Then, you can connect to our test node by running:
+Then, you should be able to connect to our test node by running (assuming your SJCX address is in the crowdsale whitelist):

 ```
 $ downstream